bogdanpolak/delphi-dataproxy/README.md

 ## Generator Application

 The Generator application automatically creates Delphi source code based od sample SQL query (eg. SELECT statement).
-The project contains its source code.
+The project contains its source code (foder `/generator`).
 In current release the `Generator App` uses FireDAC to connect to RDBMS server and execute query, but it's possible to extend support to other Delphi DAC components (eg. AnyDAC).

 ![](./doc/resources/generator-app.png)